evhub/conditioning-predictive-models/posts.md

 1. an agent minimizing its cross-entropy loss,
+2. an agent maximizing long-run predictive accuracy,
-2. a deceptive agent trying to gain power in the world,
+3. a deceptive agent trying to gain power in the world,
-3. a general inductor, and
+4. a general inductor, and
-4. a predictive model of the world (with fixed, physical “cameras” translating world states into observed tokens).
+5. a predictive model of the world (with fixed, physical “cameras” translating world states into observed tokens).
-5. a loose collection of heuristics,
+6. a loose collection of heuristics,
-6. a generative model of token transitions,
+7. a generative model of token transitions,
-7. a simulator that picks from a repertoire of humans to simulate,
+8. a simulator that picks from a repertoire of humans to simulate,
-8. a proxy-aligned agent optimizing proxies like grammatical correctness,
+9. a proxy-aligned agent optimizing proxies like grammatical correctness,

 To start with, for our purposes here, we’ll eliminate those internal structures that don’t scale with capabilities—that is, we only want to consider plausible internal structures of models that perform well enough on the language model pre-training task that they are able to generalize to other cognitive tasks at a human level or above.
-Thus, we’ll eliminate (5) through (8)  from the above list—(5) because predicting agents like humans should require some degree of optimization, (6)/(7) for the reasons we outlined [previously](https://www.alignmentforum.org/posts/XwXmedJAo5m4r29eu/conditioning-predictive-models-large-language-models-as#Language_models_have_to_be_able_to_predict_the_world) that LLMs have to be able to predict the world, and (8) because such proxies should eventually yield worse performance than actual prediction.[^40]
+Thus, we’ll eliminate (6) through (9)  from the above list—(6) because predicting agents like humans should require some degree of optimization, (7)/(8) for the reasons we outlined [previously](https://www.alignmentforum.org/posts/XwXmedJAo5m4r29eu/conditioning-predictive-models-large-language-models-as#Language_models_have_to_be_able_to_predict_the_world) that LLMs have to be able to predict the world, and (9) because such proxies should eventually yield worse performance than actual prediction.[^40]

-That leaves us with (1), a [sycophantic](https://www.cold-takes.com/why-ai-alignment-could-be-hard-with-modern-deep-learning/) reward maximizer; (2), a deceptive agent; and (3)/(4), different ways of directly attempting to produce predictions.
+That leaves us with (1)/(2), variants on a [sycophantic](https://www.cold-takes.com/why-ai-alignment-could-be-hard-with-modern-deep-learning/) reward maximizer; (3), a deceptive agent; and (4)/(5), different ways of directly attempting to produce predictions.

-The distinction between (3) and (4) lies in exactly how a model produces predictions given its understanding of the world, and we are quite uncertain about what that might look like in practice.
+The distinction between (4) and (5) lies in exactly how a model produces predictions given its understanding of the world, and we are quite uncertain about what that might look like in practice.
 Unfortunately, we expect that the only way to figure out how models accomplish this translation is through transparency and interpretability and not theoretical analysis.[^41]

 Nevertheless, we still think it is possible to make some high-level generalizable claims regarding which classes of internal structures are most likely.
 To do that, we first have to figure out some framework for comparing and contrasting the remaining plausible internal structures.